ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Tran
     Specify the way in which messages are processed on the line.

-   -STR = The messages are processed as MQFMT_STRING formatted messages.
+   - STR      = The messages are processed as MQFMT_STRING formatted messages.
 This will allow MQ to perform the appropriate character set translations between the communicating systems.
 To support this feature, the PTF5135 must be applied on the system.

-   -no value = The messages are processed as MQFMT_NONE formatted messages.
+   - no value = The messages are processed as MQFMT_NONE formatted messages.

 Navigation
 """"""""""

 Press [PF4] at the line definition screen to display the list of terminals associated with an MQ line.
-An MQ line uses a single sub-group of type-3 terminals having a common prefix (MQIN in this example).
+An MQ line uses a single sub-group of type-3 terminals having a common prefix (MQINA in this example).
 The number of terminals defined determines the maximum number of messages which can be processed simultaneously by VIRTEL.

 |image25|